makkus/freckles_website/pages/02.blog/example-seafile/item.md

 A quick rundown of the command:

-- `bash <(curl https://freckles.io)`: this '[inaugurates](https://docs.freckles.io/en/latest/bootstrap.html#bootstrap-execution-in-one-go-inaugurate)' the *freckles* package if necessary. we can't use the normat `curl https://freckles.io ...` format because the following `freckelize` command is interactive in this case
+- `bash <(curl https://freckles.io)`: this '[inaugurates](https://docs.freckles.io/en/latest/bootstrap.html#bootstrap-execution-in-one-go-inaugurate)' the *freckles* package if necessary. we can't use the normat `curl https://freckles.io | bash ...` format because the following `freckelize` command is interactive in this case
 - `freckelize`: the command to actually execute
 - `-pw true`: forces `freckelize` to ask for the sudo password when needed, as that is required to install packages. this option can probably be omitted, but sometimes the `freckles` auto-check-if-sudo-required mechanism doesn't work. if you run this on system where you have password-less sudo (or are root), you can definitely leave that part out
 - `-r frkl:seafile`: because the seafile adapter and blueprint are not included in the default *freckles* package, we need to pull in an additional runtime context repository. the url `frkl:seafile` will resolve to: [https://github.com/freckles-io/seafile](https://github.com/freckles-io/seafile)